uci-cbcl/tree-hmm/README.md

     http://noble.gs.washington.edu/proj/segway/

-To infer, e.g., K=5 hidden states on the included test data, you can do:

-    tree-hmm infer 5 test_data/*.npy

-Or to infer 18 states, but only do five M-step iterations, up to 10 E-step iterations per M-step, use the product-of-chains approximation on the entire converted and split set of files, iterating until the change in free energy is < 1e-5 in either the E-step or the M-step and running in parallel locally
+To infer K=18 states, but only do five M-step iterations, up to 10 E-step iterations per M-step, use the product-of-chains approximation on the entire converted and split set of files, iterating until the change in free energy is < 1e-5 in either the E-step or the M-step and running in parallel locally